pythonarcade/arcade/doc/programming_guide/sound.rst

      - Predicted data
      - 1 copy & file at a time, long, uninterrupted

-By default, arcade decompresses the entirety of each sound into memory.
+By default, Arcade decompresses the entirety of each sound into memory.

 This is the best option for most game sound effects.
 It's called "static" [#staticsourcefoot]_ audio because the data never changes.